 Stainless steel is often chosen for its aesthetic appearance, so make sure to specify the surface finish you need.
-Finishes can be added to improve functionality and for aesthetic appearance.
+Finishes can be applied to improve functionality and for aesthetic appearance.
 The most common is the shiny, silvery finish manufacturers refer to as “bright”; alternatively, you can request a “pickled” or dull finish.
 Polishing and centerless grinding operations can be performed as secondary processes to produce desired RMS (root mean square) finishes as needed.

 Sand Blasting – Produces a dull matte finish with various grit sizes.
 60 / 100 / 180 / 220 / Glass Bead